With over 497,000 people, the region comprises about 14% of total state population.

 Unemployment rates provide some idea of whether people are actively working.

-In the Central region, the unemployment rate is slightly below the state average (≈ 4.1% to 4.2% respectively).
+In the Central region, the unemployment rate is slightly lower than the state average (≈ 4.1% to 4.2% respectively).

 This means the share of people working or looking for work is holding steady compared with all of Connecticut.